OwnersUp/ownersup.com/thank-you.md

 ---
-title: Thank you!
-Your Application is complete.
+title: 'Thank you!
+Your Application is complete.'
-permalink: "/thank-you/"
+permalink: /thank-you/
-layout: original_design
+layout: document
 ---

 Way to go!
 We’ve received your application and will begin reviewing it as soon as we can.
 You should hear from us in a couple days.